robertopsouto/cuda_training/3_concurrency/README.md

 $ srun --reservation=curso --gres=gpu:1 nsys profile --stats=true -t cuda --cuda-memory-usage=true overlap
 ```

-This `nsys profile` output should show you the sequence of operations (`cudaMemcpy` Host to Device, kernel call, and `cudaMemcpy` Device To Host).
-The kernel has an initial "warm-up" run; disregard this.
-You should be able to witness that each operation's start and duration indicate no overlap.

-Your objective is to create a fully overlapped code version for you.
+Your objective is to create a fully overlapped code version.
 Use your knowledge of streams to make a version of the code that will issue the work in chunks, and for each chunk, perform the copy to device, kernel launch, and copy to host in a single stream, then modify the stream for the next chunk.

 The work has been started for you in the code section after the `#ifdef` statement.
 Look for the `FIXME` tokens, and replace each `FIXME` with the appropriate code to complete this task.

 When you have something ready to test, compile it with this additional switch: